realtouseef/techanaut/README.md

 Table of content -- 240px
 author box -- 193px

+## Priority TODOs

+- [ ] create another favicon with ahref style.

+- [ ] Add table of content

+- [ ] Print 2 headings of latest articles under the article
+  - both of the articles should be from the category the user is on.

 ## TODOs

+- [ ] Create a scraper that goes through the amazon products that are listed on my site and see if there's a discount going on, if yes, show the discounted price

-- [ ] Copy ahrefs/blog design
+- [ ] Pagination

+## Completed TODOs

-- [ ] Write copy for about, gaming laptop, peripherals,
+- [x] Write copy for about, gaming laptop, peripherals,
+- [x] Copy ahrefs/blog design
 - [x] fix the sitemap and robots.txt issue -- cannot be indexed cos of these.
 - [x] GSC is crying about `cannot reach robots.txt`
 - [x] fix the main page image when shared on fb

-- [ ] add `rel=sponsor` to the `anchor tag` inside `h6` aka. view price button

-- [ ] Create a scraper that goes through the amazon products that are listed on my site and see if there's a discount going on, if yes, show the discounted price

-- [ ] Print 2 headings of latest articles under the article

-  - both of the articles should be from the category the user is on.

 - [x] The image that shows up when you share the site on facebook/messenger is not working.

-- [ ] Add table of content

-- [ ] Pagination
+## Can't be complete

+- [ ] add `rel=sponsor` to the `anchor tag` inside `h6` aka. view price button (returns every link of the post -- cant put `rel-sponsor` to linking to other articles)